 Danish tax and VAT

-VAT registered company have to submit their VAT accounting to the TAX office while limited companies need to also submit their annual report to the Danish Business Authority.
+VAT registered companies have to submit their VAT accounting to the tax office while limited companies are also required submit their annual report to the Danish Business Authority.

 VAT or moms in Danish is an indirect tax that you collect from your customers and send to the tax office.
-On the other hand as a VAT registed company you can also receive VAT (25%) from the stuff that you pay for your company that have VAT on the invoice.
+As a VAT registered company, you can also receive VAT (25%) from the stuff that you pay for your company that have VAT on the invoice.

 Some branches are not VAT registered but “lønsumsafgift” registered if they are in the health, person transport, finance and association category.